Breadcrumb

 - Electrical burns are caused by contact with electrical sources or by lightning.

 - Chemical burns are caused by contact with household or industrial chemicals in a liquid, solid, or gas form, such as acids.
-Natural foods such as chili peppers, which contain a substance irritating to the skin, can cause a burning sensation.
+Natural foods such as chili peppers, which contain a substance that irritates the skin, can cause a burning sensation.

 - Radiation burns are caused by the sun, tanning booths, sunlamps, X-rays, or radiation therapy for cancer treatment.

-Burns injure the skin layers and can also injure other parts of the body, such as muscles, blood vessels, nerves, lungs, and eyes.
+Burns injure the skin layers.
+They can also injure other parts of the body, such as muscles, blood vessels, nerves, lungs, and eyes.
 Burns are defined as first-, second-, third-, or fourth-degree, depending on how many layers of skin and tissue are burned.
 The deeper the burn and the larger the burned area, the more serious the burn is.

 - First-degree burns are burns of the first layer of skin.